odedia/examples/quickstart/README.md

-# Multi-tenancy
+# Quickstart

-This example sets up a Nile control plane with multi-tenancy.
+This quickstart sets up a Nile control plan
 It uses the Nile SDK available at https://github.com/TheNileDev/nile-js

 ## Install Dependencies